codeclinic/TuyaPower2MQTT/README.md

 Gathers full power stats / data from Tuya sockets &amp; switches and reports results as JSON via MQTT

 Full details coming soon.

+# Home Assistant Integration
+I wrote an in-depth guide on how to use this package and how to extend it to [Home Assistant integration](https://community.home-assistant.io/t/tuya-switches-w-power-usage-data-no-tuyaconvert-needed/145555)